idia640/presentations/week04/PITCHME.md

 Note:

 The inner circle has the same luminance in both color contexts.
-(Luminance is "brightness")
+(Luminance is "brightness").

+Our brains our better at processing difference between patches of light than determining how much light is reflected from a surface.

 ---